 Chronic abusers of alcohol often suffer from withdrawal symptoms when they abstain from drinking.
 Symptoms like nausea, insomnia, and anxiety are downright unpleasant and sometimes impossible to bear.
 Unable to bear the discomfort of their withdrawal symptoms, many people determined to quit alcohol end up reaching out for a drink.
 Some symptoms like delirium tremens (DTs) have to be treated immediately to prevent the person from slipping into a coma or worse, dying.

-Undergoing the detoxification process at an inpatient treatment center provides the following advantages:
+Undergoing the detox from alcohol at an inpatient treatment center provides the following advantages:

 - 24×7 monitoring by doctors ensures withdrawal symptoms are treated promptly before they can aggravate.